PhD in Biology

 Qualifying Examination

-The qualifying examination must be completed no later than six semesters after matriculation.
+The qualifying examination must be completed no later than six terms after matriculation.
 In most graduate curricula in the department, this consists of a research proposal—often in the form of a grant application—which the student submits to their committee and subsequently defends in an oral presentation.
 In the Cell & Molecular Biology and Ecology, Behavior, Evolution & Marine Biology curricula, this is preceded by a comprehensive written examination testing the student’s general background from coursework.

 Dissertation and Final Oral Examination